Patti Drew: Life and career

-Drew signed as a solo artist to Quill Records in 1965 and soon after moved up to Capitol, issuing a new recording of "Tell Him," It was the first of three charting singles on Capitol.
+Patti Drew signed as a solo artist to Quill Records in 1965 and soon after moved up to Capitol, issuing a new recording of "Tell Him," It was the first of three charting singles on Capitol.
 She released four albums before leaving the industry in 1971, though she recorded a one-off single in 1975 and sang locally in Evanston in the group Front Line in the 1980s.

+Drew died on June 16, 2025, at the age of 80.
+She is survived by her son Eric.
+In September 2025, Drew was selected for induction into the National Rhythm and Blues Hall of Fame and was slated for induction in October.